Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Quantum spin liquid phases

 \subsubsection{Origin and symmetry considerations}

-To better understand the transition from the Dirac spin liquid (DSL) to the semi-Dirac spin liquid (s-DSL) identified above, we analyze the motion of the Dirac points in the \textit{Ans\"atze} labeled U1, U3, U4, U5, and U6 in Fig.~\ref{fig:u1_ansatz}.
+To better understand the transition from the DSL to the s-DSL identified above, we analyze the motion of the Dirac points in the \textit{Ans\"atze} labeled U1, U3, U4, U5, and U6 in Fig.~\ref{fig:u1_ansatz}.
 As the hopping parameters are tuned, the Dirac points shift gradually in momentum space, as represented by the increasing intensity of color in Fig.~\ref{fig:s-DSL_mechanism}.
 This continuous motion ultimately drives two distinct Dirac points to merge, giving rise to the s-DSL.
-Each pair of identically colored dots in Fig.~\ref{fig:s-DSL_mechanism} corresponds to a specific choice of hopping parameter close to the critical regime where the s-DSL emerges (see Fig.~\ref{fig:phasediagram}).
+Each pair of identically colored dots in Fig.~\ref{fig:s-DSL_mechanism} corresponds to a specific choice of hopping parameter close to the critical regime where the s-DSL emerges (see Fig.~\ref{fig:dispersion_all}).
+The observations such as the number of s-DSL points within the extended Brillouin zone (EBZ) and the corresponding q-vectors connecting them (see Fig.~\ref{fig:s-DSL_mechanism}) are summarised in Table~\ref{tab:s-DSL_mechanism}.

-In general, as underscored by Fig.~\ref{fig:s-DSL_mechanism}, the merger of two Dirac nodes gives rise to a semi-Dirac node.
-Here, we demonstrate that a key requirement for this mechanism to work is that the {\it little} group at the band-touching momentum is the $C_{2v}$ point group, i.e., it has twofold rotational symmetry and two orthogonal reflection planes.
+In general, as underscored by Fig.~\ref{fig:s-DSL_mechanism}, the merger of two Dirac nodes gives rise to a semi-Dirac node~\cite{Montambaux2009,Bena-2011}.
+Here, we demonstrate that a key requirement for this mechanism to work is that the {\it little} group at the band-touching momentum is the $C_{2v}$ point group; i.e., it has twofold rotational symmetry and two orthogonal reflection planes.
 Let us consider a two-band Hamiltonian in the sublattice basis, which can be parameterized as

 where $\varsigma^0$ is the $2\times2$ identity matrix and $\Vec{\varsigma}=\{\varsigma^x,\varsigma^y,\varsigma^z\}$ are Pauli matrices that act on the two sublattices.
 The $C_{2v}$ point group consists of two mirror reflections, $\sigma_x$ and $\sigma_y$, and a $C_2$ rotation.
 Under these operations, the Hamiltonian transforms as